 Juris Doctor (Cum Laude), J. Reuben Clark Law School, Brigham Young University, Provo, Utah (1981)

 Bachelor of Science, Real Estate Finance and Urban Economics, University of Illinois, Urbana, Illinois (1975)

-Director of Criminal Justice and Public Safety Policy, Illinois Governor's Office (September 2017 to present)
+Director of Public Safety Policy, Illinois Governor's Office (September 2017 to January 2019)

 Ethics Officer and Senior Assistant Chief Counsel, Illinois Department of Transportation (October 2016 to September 2017)

 U.S. Department of Justice Attaché and Legal Advisor, Cairo, Egypt (September 2010 to April 2015)

 Diplomat representing the Department of Justice in most of the Gulf States of the Middle East in operational matters involving mutual legal assistance and extraditions.
 Liaison relationships in Egypt with the Ministry of Justice, Public Prosecution Office, Supreme Constitutional Court, and Court of Cassation.

 Designed, organized, and delivered capacity building programs for Egyptian prosecutors and judges.

 Anti-terrorism Coordinator, U.S. Attorney’s Office, Central District of Illinois (September 2006 to September 2010)

 Lead prosecutor in U.S. v.
 Ali Al-Marri (al Qaeda sleeper agent), and U.S. v.
 Michael Finton (attempted bombing of Federal Building), designated as two of the FBI’s top-10 terrorism cases in 2009.